Should You Rent or Buy Your Home?

-If your goals are less financial and more experiential in nature, you can still find what you’re looking for by owning your home.
+If your goals are less financial and more experiential in nature, you can still find what you’re looking for by owning your home - especially because there are several types of mortgages that cater to different needs.
 After all, financial and practical benefits are not mutually exclusive.
 Let’s take a look at some of the areas of overlap that make home ownership a great decision.

 When paying on a mortgage, most experts agree that you should plan on living in your home for a minimum of five years before it makes good financial sense.
 If you’re looking to put down roots and start the next phase of life, buying a home is a great step in that direction.
 No more moving from one lease to the next every couple years!

 Home ownership can also mean financial stability because the price of your home won’t change from month to month.
 Sure, things like taxes and insurance may fluctuate over time, but the price you are paying for your home won’t change – even if your home’s value increases.

 You are going to have a landlord if you live somewhere that you do not own.
 The decisions you get to make about your own living space are likely to be limited, and, in fact, you may even be asked to make some changes that conflict with your own comfort or preferences.
 By not having ownership, you forfeit some of the control you might’ve had otherwise.
 For example, many places won’t allow tenants to own pets.
 If you owned your home, however, you would have the freedom to make decisions like these, as well as upgrades and improvements to your home as you see fit.